 There are five steps to filing a formal complaint with the DOT:

 Use my Microsoft Word Complaint Template to write your complaint.
 Explain the airline's violation as clearly as you can.
 Use exhibits if needed to support the factual allegations.
 Consider exhibits to show relevant screenshots, call recording transcripts, ticket printouts, correspondence with customer relations, etc. Be sure to fill in your name in complaint header.
 On the title page and first page, leave the ___ placeholder (after the year) as docket number in your complaint; a docket number gets assigned by DOT staff after submission of the initial complaint.
-(If you use the complaint to file a reply or other supplemental document, insert the docket number then.)
+(If you use the template to file a reply or other supplemental document, insert the docket number then.)

 Avoid including personal information you do not want to reveal to the public.
 If needed, you can prepare two versions of the file – one "public" (redacted, for uploading to Regulations.gov in step 4 below) and one private (with ticket numbers, passenger names, etc. for sending to DOT staff and airline attorneys in step 5 below).

 See sample complaints to confirm format and get a better understanding of typical style.

 Find the registered agent for the airline you're complaining about.
 Use the DOT's dockets for agents for service of process for foreign airlines or for domestic airlines, as appropriate.
 Insert the agent's name and email onto the Certificate of Service page where indicated.
 After finding the agent's name, you may need to use web search to find the corresponding email address.
 Many large airlines use attorneys at outside law firms as their designated agents.
 In that case, you can check the law firm's web site or even call the law firm's main line to request the attorney's email address.

 Save the Word file into PDF for upload and submission.

 The DOT contacts change from time to time.
 The three DOT contacts listed above are current (to my knowledge) as of October 2016.

 Here's what to expect after filing: